What is the Events Research Programme (ERP)?

 You are responsible for your own health.
 You should act in ways that protect your health and the health of others and avoid acting in a way that might risk the health of others at the stadium.

-You should not attend if you have any COVID-19 symptoms:
+We advise that you do not attend if you have any COVID-19 symptoms:

 - Temperature of 37.8 degrees or above